QuadPiPS: A Perception-informed Footstep Planner for Quadrupeds With Semantic Affordance Prediction: Legged Egocan

 \subsubsection{Primitive Shape Classes}

-We use nine primitive shape classes to build scenes: \textit{Cuboid}, \textit{Cylinder}, \textit{Ramp}, \textit{Sphere}, \textit{Semisphere}, \textit{Pipe}, \textit{Pole}, \textit{Tube}, and \textit{Floor}.
-The Cuboid and Ramp classes are parameterized by length $l$, width $w$, and height $h$, the Cylinder class is parameterized by $x$-dimensional radius $r_x$, $y$-dimensional radius $r_y$, and height $h$, the Sphere and Semisphere classes are parameterized by radius $r$, and the Pipe, Pole, and Tube classes are parameterized by length $l$ and radius $r$.
-The floor class is non-parametric in that all of its instances are 4 m $\times$ 4 m.
-Visualizations of each shape class along with design parameter ranges are shown in Table \ref{tab:primitive_shapes}.
+Nine primitive shape classes are used to build scenes: \textit{Cuboid}, \textit{Ramp}, \textit{Cylinder}, \textit{Sphere}, \textit{Semisphere}, \textit{Pole}, \textit{Pipe}, \textit{Tube}, and \textit{Floor}.
+The Cuboid and Ramp classes are parameterized by length $l_{\rm prim}$, width $w_{\rm prim}$, and height $h_{\rm prim}$, the Cylinder class is parameterized by radius $r_{\rm prim}$ and height $h_{\rm prim}$, the Sphere and Semisphere classes are parameterized by radius $r_{\rm prim}$, and the Pipe, Pole, and Tube classes are parameterized by length $l_{\rm prim}$ and radius $r_{\rm prim}$.
+The floor class is non-parametric in that all of its instances are 4~m $\times$ 4~m with a set of 3D surface equations to capture non-flat terrain.
+Each shape class is shown in Figure \ref{fig:primitive_shape}.